Kizo007/Udacity---FEND---Memory-Game/README.md

 This is a memory game made as part of Udacity Front End Nanodegree Program.

+## How To Play

+1.Download or clone the repository on your machine.
+2.Extract the .zip file
-Play the game in your browser by following this link: https://codepen.io/kizo007/pen/LaLyNb
+3.Open index.html in your browser

 ##  How The Game Works